roidrage/lograge/README.md

 Lograge is a work in progress.
 I appreciate constructive feedback and criticism.
-My main goal is to improve Rails' logging and to show people that they don't need to stick with its defaults anymore if they don't want to.
-[If you want a similar project that does more, try `rails_semantic_logger`](https://logger.rocketjob.io/rails).
+My main goal is to improve Rails' logging and to show people that they don't need to stick with its defaults anymore if they don't want to. [`rails_semantic_logger` is a similar project with different functionality](https://logger.rocketjob.io/rails).

 Instead of trying solving the problem of having multiple lines per request by switching Rails' logger for something that outputs syslog lines or adds a